oweb36/mws-docs/Premise/Megarchive Warehouse.md

 Its just your warehouse of products and parts.
 There are parts and showcase like appliances such as [air conditioners](Air%20Conditioners.md), [washing machines](Washing%20Machines.md), [refridgerators](Refridgerators.md) and etc. The warehouse also has a comprehensive library and index for the residents to use.
 The living quarters is where they spend most of their time.

+The warehouse is not the most futuristic, because they don't have a lot to go with.
+They just have enough money to do well and survive a nice life, but not enough for a savvy and luxurious life.
+Everyone who is a resident is ok though as everything is alright.
+This is why some of the furnitures and appliances aren't so new, but instead old.

 ## Parts and Showcase

 This is where we can see all the air conditioners, fridges, washing machine and more appliances that the warehouse holds.
 We can see a live demo here.